AmalSunny992/Containerization-And-Orchestration/Docker-Basics.md

 Docker images are immutable templates used to create containers.
 They contain everything needed to run an application, including the code, runtime, libraries, environment variables, and configuration files.

 ### Key Concepts
 **Layers:** Images are built in layers, each representing a set of file changes or additions.
-Layers are stacked, and each layer is a read-only snap```shot of the filesystem.
+Layers are stacked, and each layer is a read-only snapshot of the filesystem.

 **Dockerfile:** A script containing a series of instructions on how to build a Docker image.
 Each instruction in a Dockerfile creates a new layer in the image.